ronanhansel/jubilee/README.md

 **An open source discord bot for anyone (who's interested)**

 A small side project I develop and maintain in my free time.

-Join Discord Server?
+Join Discord Server in which I try and test out this bot, to see me suffer?
 I'd be surprised if anyone showed up 👀

 [![Support Server](https://invidget.switchblade.xyz/Cru4EVGM)](https://discord.gg/Cru4EVGM)
 # Instructions